The best packaged bank accounts

 - Take a close look at any insurance policies being offered.

 If travel insurance is included, make sure that you’re eligible for it (you’re in the age range and you don’t have existing medical conditions that would affect the cover).
 Also, check that the policy covers you in the countries you are planning on visiting. - If you have any pre-existing medical conditions, make sure you tell the bank when you open your account.
-This could hamper your chances of being accepted for the account, but it’s a better outcome than not disclosing a condition, only for something to happen down the line and find out you are not covered
+This could hamper your chances of being accepted for the cover, but it’s a better outcome than not disclosing a condition, only for something to happen down the line and find out you are not covered.

 - Check if you have to pay extra for winter sports cover or to protect your whole family.
 If you need those extras, does the account still offer you good value for money?